-- Matches Maps - Displays maps of your and your matches’ most distant known ancestors (MDKA) geographic locations.
+- Matches Maps - Displays maps of your and your matches’ earliest known ancestors geographic locations.
 For more information, click here to read The Matches Maps Page topic.

 - Print Certificates - Allows you to access supporting documents and your mtDNA results certificate.
 For more information, click here to read the mtDNA – Printable Certificates Page topic.

 Below is a list of common terms that you will come across during the course of learning about your mtDNA origins.
 Click on a term in the list to read the definition for that term.

 - Coding Region

 - Earliest Known Ancestor

 *The term “mutation” in this sense does not refer to anything medical.